Casquets lighthouses: 21st century

 In 2010 a two-year programme of modernisation was begun at the lighthouse, with a view to its becoming entirely powered by renewable energy sources.
 As part of this process the range of the light was reduced from 24 to 18 nautical miles, and the fog signal was permanently discontinued from 11 May 2011.

+Trinity House celebrated the tercentenary of the lighthouse on 13 July 2024.
+The Deputy Master of Trinity House visited the island with the Lieutenant Governor of Guernsey and unveiled a plaque in the lighthouse 'to commemorate the 300th Anniversary of the commissioning of the lighthouse at Les Casquets, Alderney on 30th October 1724'.

 Present day

 The current light in the 23 m North West Tower is 37 m above mean sea level and flashes five times every 30 seconds and with flashes 3.7 seconds apart.
 It can be seen for around 18 nmi in clear weather.
 The light is now powered by a combination of solar and wind energy.
 The revolving optic is still in use, but the light source is LED (in addition to which a separate LED flasher, mounted on the roof of the lantern, functions as a standby lamp).

 The South West Tower is topped with a helipad and there is another helipad on a flat section of the rock.
 The rocks are also marked using racon with a Morse letter T on radar displays.
 The lighthouse is monitored and controlled from the Trinity House Operations Control Centre in Harwich.